 Both in the plasma bulk and in the magnetised sheath, the electrostatic potential variations are ordered to be large in amplitude,

-However, in the plasma bulk these variations occur on length scales much longer than the ion Larmor radius, $L \gg \rho_{\rm s}$.
+In the plasma bulk these variations occur most strongly in the direction perpendicular to the magnetic field, but on length scales $L$ much longer than the ion Larmor radius, $L \gg \rho_{\rm s}$.
 We define the small parameter $\delta = \rho_{\rm S} / L \ll 1$ satisfying the ordering

 According to (\ref{alpha-delta}), we assume that the magnetic field angle $\alpha$ with the target surface cannot be much smaller than $\delta$, although it can be small and comparable to $\delta$.
 Moreover, we assume that the length scales of electrostatic potential variation are longer than $L$ along the magnetic field (field-aligned turbulence), $\sim L / \delta$ (see figure~\ref{fig-geometry}).
-This ordering has been argued to be consistent with the fields expected in turbulent plasmas and with those expected in Scrape-Off Layer geometry \cite{Geraldini-2017}.
-Considering the length scales of the large-amplitude spatial fluctuations, summarised in figure~\ref{fig-geometry}, the components of the electrostatic field in the bulk are ordered to be
+The longer length scale in the parallel direction has been argued to be consistent with the turbulent fields expected in magnetised plasmas and with the steady-state fields expected due to the size and geometry of the Scrape-Off Layer (see Appendix B in \cite{Geraldini-2017}).
+Considering the length scales of the large-amplitude spatial fluctuations, summarised in figure~\ref{fig-lzscale}, the components of the electrostatic field in the bulk are ordered to be